mzur/kirby-uniform/docs/examples/basic.md

 This is an example for a very basic form that asks the user to enter an email address, a message and an optional name.
 It uses the [HoneypotGuard](/guards/honeypot) for spam protection and sends the form data in an email to the owner of the site (`me@example.com`).
 Error or success messages are displayed below the form.
 If there is an error for a specific form field the field gets an `error` class.

+!!! note "Note"
+    The `uniform/errors` snippet is automatically registered by Uniform and does not have to be present in your `site/snippets` directory.
+It's a convenient method to display all errors if there are any.

 ## Controller

 ```php